freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 When hardware vendors design and build quantum chips and control electronics, they usually have a small set of operations in mind.
 Let's call them "native operations" or "native gates".
 This set needs to be universal, in other words, it should be possible to represent any operation from the theory of quantum computing as a combination of native gates.

-This, once again, is very similar to logic gates of classical computers.
-If you're building a CPU, then you can choose to support `AND`, `OR` and `NOT` gates only.
+Like described earlier, it's very similar to logic gates of classical computers.
+When building a CPU, you can choose to support `AND`, `OR` and `NOT` gates only.
 All other gates (e.g. `XOR`, `NAND`, etc.) can be expressed as combinations of those universal gates.

 Note that in most cases, the choice of native quantum gates is not set in stone.
 It's not a physical property of the chip, or the manufacturing process.
 It's implied by those physical properties, but is ultimately driven by calibration.